 - 2 teaspoons of black pepper (or to taste)

-Gently simmer all of your ingredients on the hob in an uncovered pan until the mixture thickens I like quite thick chutney and love the sweetness of the raisins so I always include them and simmer for around 20 minutes stirring regularly.
+Gently simmer all of your ingredients on the hob in an uncovered pan until the mixture thickens.
+I enjoy a thick tomato chutney and love the sweetness of the raisins so I always include them and simmer for around 20 minutes stirring regularly.

 Once your chutney is finished, let it cool a little so you do not burn yourself but spoon it into your jars as soon as you can.
 Remember that vinegar will cause metal jar lids to rust.
 You can avoid this to some extent with waxed circles but I prefer to use the type with the swinging glass lids to avoid this altogether, particularly if I am gifting my chutney.

-Chutney will mature within 4 weeks and be at its best then so try to resist the temptation to eat it all straight away!
+Green tomato chutney will mature within 4 weeks and will be at its best at that point - so try to resist the temptation to eat it all straight away!